Authentic Lessons for 21st Century Learning

 Using the S-I-T strategy, have students talk with their table groups about their experiences with the BeeBots.
 They can name Surprising, Interesting, and Troubling components of using the BeeBots.
 After a few minutes of table talk, each table will choose a representative to present one surprising, interesting, and troubling part they discussed.
 Doing this will enable other student groups to help each group troubleshoot their "troubling" component.

 Have students come to the carpet and read the book If Your Monster Won't Go to Bed aloud.
-Then, have students turn and talk with an Elbow Partner about the sequence words from the Anchor Chart used in the book.
+Then, have students turn and talk with an Elbow Partner about the sequence words from the Anchor Chart that were used in the book.

 Ask students if any new sequence words need to be added to the Anchor Chart.
 Add these words to the chart.